-5.3.1 Overall Access to Utilities
+5.3.1.
+OVERALL ACCESS TO UTILITIES

 Differences in the availability of essential services reflect broader socioeconomic inequalities.
-Figure 34 presents rates of household access to six services-electricity, piped water on site, flush toilets, refuse removal, cellular telephony, and internet connection-for 2011 and 2023, highlighting the differences in access between income groups and how this has changed over the period.
-The richest 20 percent of households have the highest rates of access to each of these services, although their access to refuse removal and piped water on site may have declined slightly.
-In contrast, the poorest 40 percent of households have the lowest rates of access to these services.
-However, there are two important exceptions where access rates for the poorest 40 percent of households are not significantly different to those for the middle 40 percent of households: electricity and cellular telephony.
-For these two services, not only are rates of access for these two groups very similar, but they are also relatively close to those for the top 20 percent of households, particularly in 2023.
+Figure 34 presents rates of household access to six services-electricity, piped water on site, flush toilets, refuse removal, cellular telephony, and internet connection-for 2011 and 2023, highlighting the disparities in access between income groups and how this has changed over the period.
+The richest 20 per cent of households have the highest rates of access to each of these services, although their access to refuse removal and piped water on site may have declined slightly.
+In contrast, the poorest 40 per cent of households have the lowest rates of access to these services.
+However, there are two important exceptions where access rates for the poorest 40 per cent of households are not significantly different from those for the middle 40 per cent: electricity and cellular telephony.
+For these two services, not only are access rates for these groups very similar, but they are also relatively close to those for the top 20 per cent of households, particularly in 2023.